About Ladder or Scaffold Injuries

 - Traumatic Brain Injury

-While scaffold injuries almost always occur on workplace construction sites, the majority of ladder injuries occur at home or on farms.
-The American Academy of Orthopedic Surgeons reports that more than 500,000 people are treated each year for ladder-related injuries with at least 300 of these incidents per year being fatal.
+While scaffold accidents are primarily industrial, the majority of ladder injuries occur at home or on farms.
+In fact, more than 500,000 people are treated for ladder injuries each year.
+Furthermore, at least 300 ladder injuries each year are fatal.

 - The ladder is setup at too wide or too steep of an angle;